Time for your chest to get shaped.

 Remember, we are not in control as to where we want our body to burn fat, so you have to exercise your entire body to shed off the body fat.

 Hopefully, by doing this, some fat especially within the lower chest (that’s where the fat chest is stored most) will be reduced.

 Are Planks Really Effective For Your Chest Workouts?

 Planking in general is more for the abs exercise and is effective in building core strength and (#Ad)burning belly fat.

 They are not geared for chest workout although it gives slightly a bit of result only.
-Instead, do pushups workouts for targeting the upper body such as chest and shoulders.
+Instead, do pushups workouts for targeting the upper body such as the chest and shoulders.